David Sklansky: World Series of Poker bracelets

+Death

+Sklansky died in Las Vegas from heart failure on March 23, 2026, at the age of 78.

 Publications

-Sklansky has authored or co-authored 14 books on gambling theory and poker.
+Sklansky authored or co-authored 14 books on gambling theory and poker.
 Most of his books are published by Two Plus Two Publishing.
 His book cover art often features hand guns.
 His 1976 book Hold'em Poker was the first book widely available on the subject of hold'em poker.
-It's through these books that he popularized the concept of Sklansky Bucks (now often referred to as luck-adjusted winnings), which are used by professional poker players to this day.
+It is through these books that he popularized the concept of Sklansky Bucks (now often referred to as luck-adjusted winnings), which are used by professional poker players to this day.